NVIDIA-RTX/NVIGI/README.md

 - The NVIGI GGML D3D12 ASR and GPT plugin DLLs.
 These are experimental, and are NOT built via this source pack currently.
 However, the command-line samples in the SDK and the 3D Sample may use them.
 The instructions below will explain where they should be installed.
 As a result, you will need the following DLLs from `nvigi_pack/plugins/sdk/bin/x64/`:
 	- `nvigi.plugin.asr.ggml.d3d12.dll`
 	- `nvigi.plugin.gpt.ggml.d3d12.dll`
+- The NVIGI ASqFlow D3D12 TTS plugin DLL.
+As with the previous item, this plugin DLL is also experimental, not built via this source pack, and usable by SDK samples.
+You will need to copy the following DLL from `nvigi_pack/plugins/sdk/bin/x64/`:
+  - `nvigi.plugin.tts.asqflow-ggml.d3d12.dll`

+## Required Model Data

+In order to run the 3D sample, you will need a model data tree.
+Some of this model data involves licensing and thus cannot be posted to public git servers.
+The accepted method of getting models is to download the pre-built NVIGI SDK package as above, and run the `download_data.bat` script in its `data` directory.
+The models will be placed in a `nvigi.models` directory in the `data` directory in that package.
+Copy the `data/nvigi.models` directory to the `NVIGI-Plugins/data` directory (as `NVIGI-Plugins/data/nvigi.models`) in this source tree, or make a link to it (see below).`

 ## MSVC 2022 Min Prerequisites